jmcollin78/versatile-thermostat-ui-card/README.md

 ![Tip](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/icon.png?raw=true)

+> This card need a "real" front UI developer.
+If you have time and skill, please contact me.
+Many issues are related to the front UI.

 # UI Card for versatile Thermostat

 > ![Tip](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/tips.png?raw=true) This card is dedicated to the Versatile Thermostat integration which is available in HACS also and [here](https://github.com/jmcollin78/versatile_thermostat).